myekul/combined-leaderboard/README.md

 ## Planned features
 - Convert bosses array to a set?
 - Linear color scale for dates
-- Categories for date charts
+- Categories for date chart
 - Score chart should be grades, not 0-100?
 - 1.1 ILs (Goopy, Ribby, Sally, Werner)
 - Chalice Tutorial toggle?